okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/ie-limitations/index.md

 #### Help Support number

-**What Changed:** In Okta Identity Engine, if the user is unable to use an authenticator, rather than providing a Help Support number, the Authenticator list page appears enabling the user to select another way to authenticate.
+**What Changed:** In Okta Identity Engine, if the user is unable to use an authenticator, rather than providing a Help Support number, the Authenticator list page appears that enables the user to select another way to authenticate.

 ***